 Born in Saskatchewan, Sue Sorensen was educated at the University of Regina and the University of British Columbia.
 Her doctoral dissertation was on British novelist A.S.
 Byatt.
-She is the author of The Collar (2014) and the editor of West of Eden: Essays on Canadian Prairie Literature (2008).
+She is the author of The Collar: Reading Christian Ministry in Fiction, Television, and Film (2014) and the editor of West of Eden: Essays on Canadian Prairie Literature (2008).
 In addition, she was written essays on authors such as Henry James, Ian McEwan, Guy Vanderhaeghe, and Winnipeg rocker John K. Samson.
 Her interests extend from nineteenth- and twentieth-century British literature—her core area of specialization—to detective fiction and film adaptations of literature.
 She has taught at CMU since 2005.

 Her poems have been published in various journals and her first novel, A Large Harmonium, was published in 2011.
-It won Best First Book at the Manitoba Book Awards in 2012.
-For some recent writing, check out Sue's pieces at: Whether magazine http://www.whethermagazine.com/ and the Spectator Tribune http://spectatortribune.com/.
+It won Best First Book at the Manitoba Book Awards in 2012 and was a contender for Winnipeg Public Library's On the Same Page program.

 How To Read a Cleric